Dean Janet Hethorn

 College of Education and Human Services prepares students for careers that will enhance the lives of others.
 Graduates go on to successful careers in

-fashion and more.
+event planning, fashion and more.

 Dean Thomas J. Masterson, Jr.